wecassidy/ThorlabsPM16/README.md

 ```

 ## Known issues
-reads and writes to the power meter will sometimes start
+Reading from the power meter when there is nothing available leads to
-timing out.
-The only solution to this seems to be to unplug and plug
+that read and any further commands failing with a `TimeoutError`.
+To
-back in the power meter and re-initialize the PM16 object.
+fix this, unplug the power meter and re-initialize the `PM16` object.

 Note: Thorlabs, as far as I can tell, doesn't publicly document the
 USBTMC interface for their power meters.
 The USBTMC commands in this